AdmitHub/heroku-auto-ssl/README.md

 	- This proccess can take anywhere from 1 to 20 minutes so be patient.
 	- The reason behind this is that we are using DNS to verify our domains with Lets Encrypt.
 For this to work successfully we have to wait for DNS changes to propigate, how long this takes is basically random.
-- 4. Go to the [installation documentation](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and follow the instructions for your operating system.
+- 4. Go to the [Heroku Toolbelt installation documentation](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and follow the instructions for your operating system.
 	- Login to the Heroku CLI with the `heroku login` command
 - Update each of the Heroku applications with this command from the root of this repository:
 	- `heroku --app <App Name> certs:update certs/admithub.com/cert.pem certs/admithub.com/privkey.pem`